Asian Tennis Federation

-The Asian Tennis Federation (ATF) is a non-profit organization affiliated with the International Tennis Federation was founded in 1958.
+The Asian Tennis Federation (ATF) is a non-profit organization affiliated with the International Tennis Federation and was founded in 1958.
 It is a continental body of national tennis associations of Asian countries.
 The ATF's main objectives are to raise the quality standard of Asian tennis and to popularize tennis sport among the peoples of Asia.
-There are currently (in May 2024) 45 member associations who represents their respective nations.
+As of May 2024, the federation has 45 member associations who represents their respective nations.
 The ATF works closely with the International Tennis Federation (ITF) and supports its member associations through the implementation of a wide range of programs.